daniobanio/daniobanio/README.md

 A front-end developer & web designer with a love for crafting interactive digital experiences.

-> **Note:** I am currently seeking internships for my upcoming term at BCIT.
-Open to collaboration!

 # **[View My Portfolio](https://danieltrinh.ca/)**
 You can view my personal projects and case studies on my site.